-- Upper back
+- Upper back.

-- Upper arms
+- Upper arms.

 Some people report feeling mildly ill (headache, stuffy nose, muscle aches) for 1-2 weeks before the herald patch forms.
 Additionally, some people experience itching with pityriasis rosea.
-Becoming overheated by exercising or taking a hot shower may increase itching or make the rash more obvious.
+Becoming overheated by exercising or taking a hot shower may increase itching or make the rash more apparent.

 Itching with pityriasis rosea can sometimes be reduced with:

-- Oatmeal baths
+- Oatmeal baths.

-- Lukewarm (rather than hot) baths and showers
+- Lukewarm (rather than hot) baths and showers.

-- Moisturizing creams or lotions
+- Moisturizing creams or lotions.

-- Topical menthol-phenol lotions
+- Topical menthol-phenol lotions.

-- Topical corticosteroid (cortisone) creams or lotions
+- Prescription topical corticosteroid (cortisone) creams or lotions.

-- Oral antihistamine pills
+- Oral antihistamine pills.

 - The course of the rash (when it started, whether or not there was a herald patch, etc)

 - What treatments, if any, you have tried